buzaturadu/stuff/pfsense_install/pfsense_install.md

 ## Networking

 Our ISP requires PPPoE authentication, and at each reconnect, our public IP changes.
 We needed a router for the VMs and for the office, but we first need to take care of the network virtualization part.
-We created networks, called VM Network, Management Network, and WAN.
-Might be a bit confusing, but each network has a purpose:
+We created networks, called VM Network and WAN.

 - VM Network - this is the equivalent of LAN.
 All VMs will be connected to this network.
-- Management Network - all management interfaces will be connected to this network, like IDRAC, ILO, Access Points, Switch etc
 - WAN - our ISP